Face masks during the COVID-19 pandemic: Attitudes

 There have also been concerns that wearing masks may also further isolate disadvantaged communities.
 Concerns had been expressed that masks would make communication difficult for people who are deaf or hard-of-hearing.
 This led to calls for wider distributions of transparent masks, which allow for lip reading.

-Similar concerns over difficulty in communicating have been expressed by those who may depend on dogs for therapeutic or social reasons, as the animals depend on body language such as facial expressions.
+Similar concerns over difficulty in communicating were expressed by those who may depend on dogs for therapeutic or social reasons, as the animals depend on body language such as facial expressions.
 Conversely, people who are exempt from wearing masks on medical grounds or due to a disability, fear they will be subjected to abuse for not wearing a mask, even if they are legally exempt from doing so.
 For instance, in the United Kingdom, the charity Disability Rights UK received numerous reports about people being confronted on trains and buses.
 Health organizations such as the American Lung Association commented that, even though there may be people who will seek an exemption, the individual's concerns needs to be weighed against the societal needs to limit the spread of the virus.
 However, anti-maskers have called upon bogus claims about legal or medical exemptions in their refusal to wear masks.
 They have, for instance, claimed that the Americans with Disabilities Act (designed to prohibit discrimination based on disabilities) allows exemption from mask requirements, but the United States Department of Justice responded that the act "does not provide a blanket exemption to people with disabilities from complying with legitimate safety requirements necessary for safe operations".

-There have been concerns about the effects of mask-wearing on young children's language development and social emotional development.
+There were concerns about the effects of mask-wearing on young children's language development and social emotional development.
 It has been argued that mask mandates for children may have taken insufficient consideration of children's human rights.

 In November 2020, there were feelings of mask fatigue among the general public, exacerbated by frustrations about people who are not taking the mask and other guidelines seriously as the pandemic and its intensity continued on.